 - 101. Beginning Spanish L 3 hrs.
 (CC 1213) - 102.
 Beginning Spanish II.
 3 hrs.
 Prerequisite: SPA 101 or equivalent.
 (CC 1223) - 181.
 Beginning Spanish Credit for Study Abroad.
 3-6 hrs.
 Prerequisites: prior arrangements for evaluation and receipt of credit.
-Beginning study of the Spanish language and culture, with emphasis on communicative skills (equivalent to SPA 101).
+Beginning study of the Spanish language and culture, with emphasis on communicative skills (equivalent to SPA 101 and/or SPA 102).
 Credit will be granted for systematic study of the Spanish language and culture in a recognized teaching institution, in a Spanish speaking country, approved in advance by the Department of Foreign Languages and Literatures.
 The department will examine and grade the progress and achievement of the participants in this program before granting credit. - 201.
 Intermediate Spanish I. 3 hrs.
 Prerequisite: SPA 102 or equivalent.
 (CC 2213) - 202.
 Intermediate Spanish II.
 3 hrs.
 Prerequisite: SPA 201 or equivalent.
 (CC 2223) - 231.
 Intermediate Reading and Civilization I. 3 hrs.
 Prerequisite: SPA 102 or equivalent.
 Reading skills and Spanish history and culture from the beginnings until 1700.
 Credit is not granted for both SPA 201 and SPA 231.
-Not applicable towards the major or minor. - 232.
+Not applicable towards - 232.
 Intermediate Reading and Civilization II.
 3 hrs.
 Prerequisite: SPA 201 or SPA 231.
 Intermediate reading skills and Spanish history and culture from 1700 to the present.
 Credit is not granted for both SPA 202 and SPA 232.
 Not applicable towards the major or minor. - 281.
 Intermediate Spanish Credit for Study Abroad.
 3-6 hrs.
 Prerequisites: SPA 102 or equivalent; otherwise same as SPA 181 (See SPA 181).
 Intermediate level study abroad of the Spanish language and culture (the equivalent of SPA 201 and/or 202), with particular emphasis on communicative skills at this level. - 305.
 Spanish Reading and Composition.
 3 hrs.
 Prerequisite: SPA 202 and SPA 313.
 Reading in the contemporary short story, discussion of literary techniques, composition, grammar review. - 313.
 Grammar Review.
 3 hrs.
 Prerequisite: SPA 202.
-A review of the principles of Spanish grammar. - 321.
-Spanish Intermediate Conversation.
-3 hrs.
-Prerequisite: SPA 202.
-Prepared dialogs based on life situations and current events. - 332.
-Traditions, Festivals, and Icons.
-3 hrs.
-Prerequisite: SPA 202 or equivalent (minimum of 12 hrs).
-The cultural traditions, festivals, and icons of the Hispanic world, their origins, underlying motives and roles they play in continuing to shape society's culture and values. - 341.
-Introduction to Spanish Literature.
-3 hrs.
-Prerequisite: SPA 202 or equivalent and SPA 305.
-Introduction to genres, literary structure, terms, methods of critical analysis and approaches to the reading and study of Spanish literature.
+A review of the principles of Spanish grammar.